Apetrosia/DeriGuru/README.md

 ## Usage

-DeriGuru have one public class you can use - PolyDiffer.
-This class has one public method differentiate.
+DeriGuru offers you singleton class for symbolic polynomials differentiating - PolyDiffer.
+This class contains one method differentiate, which will provide you with all necessary functionality.
 It takes a string type parameter and converts it to a new string with a differentiated polynomial.

 In order for the method to process the string and find the derivative, the data must be correct.